Guaranteed-Issue Hospital Indemnity at 65

 Riders and Add-Ons: What Usually Requires Underwriting

 GI is usually focused on the base daily benefit.
 Once you move into riders and add-ons, most plans require health questions.
-That doesn’t automatically mean you should avoid riders.
-It simply means you should decide whether “GI-only” is the right first step or whether it makes sense to include certain riders now so the policy is designed to support the full episode of care you’re trying to protect against.
+That doesn’t automatically mean you should avoid riders — it simply means you should decide whether “GI-only” is the right first step or whether it makes sense to include certain riders now so the policy is designed to support the full episode of care you’re trying to protect against.

 Designing Benefits to Match Your Medicare Costs

 Hospital indemnity works best when it mirrors your real cost-sharing.
 If your Medicare Advantage plan charges a daily inpatient copay for the first several days, a daily hospital benefit can be designed to offset those days directly.
-If your exposure is more concentrated at the “front end” of an event—like an ER visit that becomes observation or a short stay—then observation/short-stay provisions and admission-style benefits can matter just as much as inpatient daily amounts.
+If your exposure is more concentrated at the “front end” of an event — like an ER visit that becomes observation or a short stay — then observation and short-stay provisions and admission-style benefits can matter just as much as inpatient daily amounts.
+A common approach for Medicare Advantage members is to choose a daily hospital benefit that aligns to the plan’s most likely hospital copay pattern, then consider whether a modest admission-style benefit is useful for non-medical disruption costs like transportation and meals.

 Who Qualifies and Key Timing Scenarios